 Tickets to hike the blue trail will cost €7.50 per person although The Cinque Terre Card bundles the price of the trains between the villages and a hiking day-pass.
 It’s €12.
 A 2-day pass is €23.
 They can be purchased at any of the train stations.

 The trails aren’t too hard.
 Just remember, when your hiking up, there’s a down coming on the other side!
 Many guidebooks recommend starting in Riomaggiore and ending in Monterosso and we have to agree.
 Why?
 It was way less hilly walking towards Monterosso than it was coming from Monterosso ;).

 To find more extensive information on routes and hiking in Cinque Terre we recommend checking out Walks of Italy.
 A very helpful post that we were able to refer to before deciding what we should do!
 See here for more great places to go hiking in Italy.

 All of the stations have their own train station and the trains run fairly regularly throughout the day.
 It takes just 13 minutes to get from Riomaggiore to Monterosso.
 Unless you have the Cinque Terre card, you can purchase train tickets at the station.
 Don’t forget to validate!

 All of the villages (except Cornelia) have a ferry to transport people between villages.
-You can buy these from small booths on the harbors of most of the villages.
-This isn’t the fastest or the cheapest but its a great way to see all of the villages from sea view.
+You can buy these from small booths on the harbours of most of the villages.
+This isn’t the fastest or the cheapest but it’s a great way to see all of the villages from sea view.

 Some of you may ask, where are the restaurant recommendations?
-Well, lets just say that Cinque Terre isn’t the most budget, backpacking friendly place so in all honesty we couldn’t really afford to eat out!
-The cost of restaurants + the cover charge (Italians charge just for sitting down!) was a little out of budget so we splurged on a lot of takeaway, pizza and some home made sandwiches.
+Well, let’s just say that Cinque Terre isn’t the most budget, backpacking friendly place so, in all honesty, we couldn’t really afford to eat out!
+The cost of restaurants + the cover charge (Italians charge just for sitting down!) was a little out of budget so we splurged on a lot of takeaways, pizza and some homemade sandwiches.

 Married days survived: 176